coleifer/peewee/docs/peewee/models.rst

 When querying against a model that contains a self-referential foreign key you may sometimes need to perform a self-join.
-In those cases you can use :py:meth:`Model.alias` to create a table reference.
+In those cases you can use :meth:`Model.alias` to create a table reference.
 Here is how you might query the category and parent model using a self-join:

 .. code-block:: python